AntonEi/Skier-s-Guide/README.md

 - ### Frequent User
   - As a frequent user, I want to easily discover the best and latest ski gear on the market, ensuring I stay informed and equipped for optimal performance on the slopes.
   - As a frequent user, I want to easily explore and stay updated on valuable tips,

+## Design

+### Imagery
+The imagery used on the Skier Guide site is very important to the overall experience of the user.
+Captivating images of snow-capped mountains create a sense of adventure and anticipation, transporting users to the exhilarating world of skiing.
+These visuals not only showcase the breathtaking beauty of the slopes but also evoke the thrill and serenity of the skiing experience.

+### colours
+The Skier Guide energetic tones capture the thrill of skiing, while calming hues reflect snow-covered landscapes.
+Primarily featuring white and gray tones with strategic touches of red.